PaeyMoopy/PlexMate/README.md

 A Discord bot for managing media requests and subscriptions with Plex and Overseerr integration.

-Using mapping you can enable users in Overseerr to recieve notifications when their requests are available, even if they didnt use !request
+Using mapping you can enable users in Overseerr to recieve notifications when their requests are available, even if they didnt use "!request"!

 Some Screenshots: